Convention Activities and Events

 6:15 p.m. – 8:00 p.m.

 The ASHA Awards Ceremony celebrates the highest achievements and excellence in the professions.
 Presentations will be made to recipients of the Honors of the Association, ASHA's most prestigious award which recognizes lifetime achievement, and to ASHA Fellows, whose contributions are the cornerstones of the professions.
 Additional awards will be given honoring members who have also contributed to the professions and Association.
-Join us this year for a special spotlight on Annie Glenn.
+The beloved Annie Glenn Award will also be presented to someone whose work to raise awareness or advocate for those with communication disorders captures the spirit of Mrs. Glenn.

 8:30 p.m. – 11:00 p.m.